Vukica Mitrović: Final arrest, torture and death

 On 1 October, 1941, a fellow communist party member, Dušan Grubač, led the police to an apartment where Vukica and fellow communist David Pajić were at the time.
 Dušan Grubač was arrested the day before, on 30 September, and decided to cooperate with the police after they had tortured him.
 Pajić tried to confront the police and a shootout broke out.
 Pajić was killed and Vukica sustained a wound to the head.

 Vukica was first taken to a Gestapo jail and then to the same prison where her brother had been imprisoned.
 There, she endured two and a half months of gruesome torture.
 She maintained her silence throughout and her file remained nearly completely empty, save for the remark "she did not wish to say anything about her party activities".

 On 16 December 1941, after the police realised that she was not going to give up any information, she was transferred to Banjica concentration camp.
 She had to be transported on a stretcher, due to the severity of injuries sustained during torture.
 According to Marija Vuković Šantalat, a fellow inmate, when it was time to transfer Vukica to the concentration camp, the guard who came to her cell wanted to carry her, but Vukica refused and went on her knees instead.

-On 17 December 1941, Vukica was executed by firing squad at Jajinci.
+On 17 December 1941, Vukica was executed by firing squad at the Jajinci execution site.